 Due to tools like blogging everyone can publish.
 And not only that, everyone can get their word out too.
 So if you can write, have something reasonably interesting to say, you can publish it and can the word out so some people read it.
 You are an expert.

 An even if you cannot write to save your life there are other tools available to you to be an expert.
 If you can speak, you can start speaking at events – online (webinars) or offline (physical events).
 There are plenty of people looking for speakers (I know, I’ve run plenty of events in my time as well as been a speaker).
 Again you just need something reasonably interesting to say and the ability to market it.
 You can also get into podcasting or video.

-I’ve seen that happen for us over the last few years that I have been blogging.
+I’ve seen that happen for us over the years that I have been blogging.
 And it accelerated when I started combining my blog posts with those of already “recognized experts”.
-Not only does our website draw traffic from people reading its content but it exudes credibility to buyers before they consider using our services.